MrZelly/dotfiles/README.md

-# dotfiles
+# Zelly's dotfiles
-config files for many things i use
+Config files for many things I use.
+Feel free to do anything with this but some are for 4k display so you will have to downscale them.